dltorrise/Youtube-Gif-Creations/README.md

 ## Development

 The cool thing about developing this project is that we learned in the branch testing-branch a good way to develop websites.
 It's best to lay everything out so that you can simulataneously check if different parts of the code are working.
 It's better that the page has a development phase where everything is layed out for the purposes of development as opposed to emphasizing aesthetics or what the product is supposed to look like.
+Aesthetics can come last after all the functionality is minimumally viable.

 ![A screenshot of the website still in development](./assets/images/development.png)

 ## Additional Functionalities

 Along with the basic functionalities, there are also several error messages to indicate if you selected something wrong.
+This is meant to add to the user experience, so they won't experience as much confusion or frustration if something is not working properly.
+Thankfully, the Iframe API has a built-in event listener (onError) solely for this purpose.

 ## Future Development